 As you explore, you’ll see natural wildlife scurrying around you, but don’t forget to look up.
 This is one of the most popular birding destinations in the Thumb, and there are always various species chittering and chattering from the tops of the trees.

-While most days in the park come to an end when the sun sets, the true adventure is just beginning in Port Crescent State Park.
+While most days in the park come to an end when the sun sets, the true adventure is just beginning.
 It’s also known as a dark sky preserve, which means that there’s very little light pollution.
 Find a spot, get cozy, and enjoy some of the finest stargazing in Michigan.

 Today, Port Crescent State Park is a recreational destination — and known as one of the largest state parks in Michigan.
 More than a century ago, though, the land was a thriving Midwestern town known as Port Crescent.